kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Forecasting and Bias

-Historical data embeds shocks.
+Historical data embeds shocks
-Structural breaks distort learning.
+Structural breaks distort learning
 Judgment complements models

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.